emnault/ARI-Long-Term-Study/README.md

 # ARI-Long-Term-Study
+Programme from my PhD: a long-term study with older adults in an the assistive living lab at the National Robotarium.
+The studdy compared the ARI robot to tablet with haptic and without haptic to determine how these factors impact engagment with cognitive activities.

-Code for long-term study with older adults comparing ARI to tablet and haptic to no haptic Look to the Category-Checker-Repo for the code for that activity (moved it due to large size of the projects)
+Note: Reference the Category-Checker-Repo for the code for that activity (moved it due to large size of the projects)